Vehicle-data507/Real-world-data/README.md

 Data preprocessing code

+Outlier detection
 1_Outlier detection.ipynb

+Check the column names to see if the data entries are correct.
 2_Check whether the deleted column names are consistent Outlier detection.ipynb

+Process the date to facilitate subsequent matching of the ambient temperature.
 3_Extraction date.ipynb

-4_Check whether the date and mileage are increasing Extract date.ipynb
+Check whether the date and mileage are increasing (check item) 4_Check whether the date and mileage are increasing Extract date.ipynb

+Split documents by month
 5_Divided into multiple documents by month.ipynb

+Check whether the charging signal is normal.
 6_Check whether the third column is all 1 or 3_charging status.ipynb

-7_Combination date.ipynb
+Combination date convenient for subsequent environmental temperature matching 7_Combination date.ipynb

+Matching ambient temperature
 8_Matching ambient temperature.ipynb

+Calculate the cumulative number of days the vehicle has been used (this is optional and can be omitted).
 9_Calculate the cumulative number of days.ipynb

-10_Calculate cumulative charge and discharge capacity.ipynb
+Calculate cumulative charge and discharge capacity 10_Calculate cumulative charge and discharge capacity.ipynb

+Calculate real-time vehicle power
 11_Calculate power.ipynb

-12_Calculate battery temperature.ipynb
+Calculate the real-time temperature of the battery (average of the highest and lowest temperature values) 12_Calculate battery temperature.ipynb

-13_Split segments.ipynb
+Split segments, each charging segment is a document 13_Split segments.ipynb

+Calculate the average current, average temperature, and average power for each charging segment.
 14_Calculate the average current, average temperature, and average power.ipynb

+Statistics on drivers' driving habits
 15_Statistics on cumulative deep discharge charging and fast charging times.ipynb

+Interpolate the charging segments.
+The reason for not interpolating at the beginning is that the initial segments contain formal segments, which would result in too many interpolations, leading to excessive runtime.
+Additionally, the signals from the formal segments can be discarded.
 16_interpolation.ipynb

+17.1-17.3Parameter identification
 17.1 Parameter Identification.ipynb

 17.2 Noise Reduction and Smoothing.ipynb

 17.3 Additions to the original document.ipynb

+Calculate battery state of health
 18_Calculate SOH.ipynb

+Noise reduction smoothing
 19_Noise reduction, smoothing.ipynb

 20_Rename.ipynb